chesslablab/chess-data/docs/data-mining.md

 #### Example

-Convert a material evaluation array from JSON to MySQL for further processing.
+Convert the material evaluation array of a random game won by Anand with the white pieces from JSON to MySQL.

 ```sql
 SET